get started today

 Semaglutide

 Semaglutide is a medication that belongs to a class of drugs called GLP-1 receptor agonists.
-These medications mimic a natural hormone called glucagon and help to regulate appetite and blood sugar levels in the body.
+These medications mimic a natural hormone called GLP-1and help to regulate appetite and blood sugar levels in the body.
 Semaglutide slows down the gastric emptying process and sends fullness signals to the brain.
-Patients taking Semaglutide experience a reduction in hunger leading to a reduced caloric intake.
+Patients taking semaglutide experience a reduction in hunger leading to a reduced caloric intake.
 This results in significant weight loss amongst a large population of patients.

 Semaglutide is prescribed as a once-weekly injection that comes in a prefilled syringe.
 In most cases, it is self-administered at home.
-In order to be prescribed Semaglutide, there are certain criteria that patients must meet.
-Semaglutide has been FDA-approved for weight loss in adults with a BMI of at least 30 or adults with a BMI of at least 27 and one weight-related medical condition, such as high blood pressure or type 2 diabetes.
+In order to be prescribed semaglutide, there are certain criteria that patients must meet.
+Semaglutide, under the brand name Wegovy, has been FDA-approved for weight loss in adults with a BMI of at least 30 or adults with a BMI of at least 27 and one weight-related medical condition, such as high blood pressure or type 2 diabetes.
+It’s also approved under the brand name Ozempic for diabetes, although Ozempic is sometimes prescribed off-label for weight loss.

 Tirzepatide

-Tirzepatide is a medication that also targets the same GLP-1 receptors as Semaglutide.
+Tirzepatide is a medication that also targets the same GLP-1 receptors as semaglutide.
 However, Tirzepatide is known for having a dual-action approach, targeting both GLP-1 and GIP receptors.
 By targeting two different types of receptors, Tirzepatide has enhanced capabilities to reduce blood sugar and reduce appetite, leading to notable weight loss in its users.
-Though it can be an incredibly effective weight loss tool, Tirzepatide is primarily approved for the management of diabetes and its impacts on obesity are currently being evaluated.
+Tirzepatide was originally approved for diabetes, but in 2023 the FDA also approved it for weight loss.

 Key Differences Between Semaglutide and Tirzepatide